The DeBarges

-The DeBarges is the debut album of DeBarge, released by Gordy Records on April 6, 1981.
+The DeBarges is the debut album by DeBarge, released by Gordy Records on April 6, 1981.
 It saw limited success and stalled on the charts; the group felt it was not properly promoted.
-As a result, they revisited The DeBarges by including two songs on their subsequent recordings: "Queen of My Heart" was included on their third album, In a Special Way, while "Share My World" would be included on their fourth, Rhythm of the Night.
+As a result, they revisited The DeBarges by including two songs on their subsequent recordings: "Queen of My Heart" was included on their third album, In a Special Way, while "Share My World" was included on their fourth, Rhythm of the Night.